-- 2.5 cups Carrots, quartered and cut long ways
+- 2.5 cups Carrots (quartered and cut long ways)

-- 2-4 cloves of garlic, peeled
+- 2-4 cloves garlic (peeled)

 - 1/4 tsp Pickling spices *optional

-- 4 cups Clean Water*
+- 4 cups Filtered water

-- Make a 2% Brine using the water and the salt.
+- Make a 2% brine using the water and the salt.
 In a measuring cup pour in the water, mix in the salt until dissolved.

 - Place carrots and garlic in wide mouth jars.

-- Pour the brine over the carrots.
+- Pour the brine over the carrots and garlic.